mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Languages/Perl/index.md

 ## Languages > Perl

+Perl is a high-level, general-purpose, interpreted, dynamic programming language.
+A version 5 of Perl is included with MAMP PRO.

 ![MAMP](Perl.png)

 ---

 *  **Make Perl directly available on the command line**
    If you check this option, you can use this version of Perl on the command line by just typing `perl`.